In this article

 No subscription

-Google Sheets is free.
-Not “free trial” free.
-Not “free tier with limitations” free.
-Actually, completely, permanently free.
+A one-time PDF download is yours forever.
+Not “free trial” yours.
+Not “free tier with limitations” yours.
+Pay once, keep it permanently.
 You never have to decide whether to renew.
 You never lose access because a payment failed.
 The cognitive cost of a subscription — remembering it exists, evaluating whether to keep it, feeling guilty about paying for something you’re not using — is zero.

 For ADHD brains, this matters more than features.
 The best tool is the one you don’t have to think about maintaining.